California Pays You to Recycle!

 If you recycle aluminum, glass, and plastic beverage containers at certain locations, you can get a little money back for your efforts.
-Containers under 24 ounces are worth 5 cents each, and containers over 24 ounces are 10 cents.
+Containers under 24 ounces are worth 5 cents each, and containers 24 ounces or more are worth 10 cents.
 Pretty simple right?

 Who started the CRV?

 The California Refund Value (CRV for short) was started in 1987 under the California Beverage Container Recycling and Litter Reduction Act.
 The program is currently administered by CalRecycle.
 More information is available on their website at www.calrecycle.ca.gov/bevcontainer/.

 Pointers about CRV redemption

 Some locations will only count your containers if they are in groups of 50 or less.
 Otherwise, they'll weigh the containers and pay you based on the average.
 Also keep in mind that some sites won't accept crushed containers.

 Carpinteria Area (1)

 - rePlanet/Albertsons #6355 — 1018 Casitas Pass Road

 - Bedford Enterprises, Inc. — 1940 West Betteravia Road

 - Larrabee Brothers Recycling Center — 815 South Blosser Road